-Many young adults — and especially college students and recent graduates — often face some challenges when it comes to building credit.
+Many young adults — especially college students and recent graduates — often face some challenges when building credit.
 For starters, banks and lenders may be uncomfortable extending lines of credit to young people who haven’t yet proven their creditworthiness.
 Not only that, but credit products geared to consumers with a thin credit profile or lower credit score tend to be lackluster and don’t always offer the best rates and terms.

 With this in mind, young people should look into credit products that aren’t overly difficult to get approved for, yet allow them the chance to build credit and even score some perks along the way.
 The credit cards we’ve profiled below can be a good option for young people due to their credit requirements, rewards programs and added benefits.

 |Young adult credit card||Top Rewards highlight||Welcome Offer||Annual fee||Bankrate review score|

 |Capital One SavorOne Student Cash Rewards Credit Card||8% cash back on Capital One Entertainment purchases||$50 cash bonus after spending $100 in the first three months||$0||4.6|

 |Capital One Venture Rewards Credit Card||5X miles on hotels and rental cars booked through Capital One Travel||75,000 bonus miles after spending $4,000 on purchases within three months of account opening||$95||4.9|

 |Discover it® Student Cash Back||5% cash back on each quarter’s activated rotating categories (on up to $1,500 in combined purchases, then 1 percent)||Discover will automatically match all the cash back you’ve earned at the end of your first year||$0||4.3|